Judge Temporarily Restores Jim Acosta’s White House Press Credentials

 Per previous reporting from the Inquisitr, the Justice Department, in defending the White House’s decision to remove Acosta’s press access, said that “no journalist has a First Amendment right to enter the White House.”

 The White House had tried to bar Acosta from reporting on its grounds following a contentious press conference involving an exchange between Acosta and Trump.
-During that exchange, an intern at the White House attempted to reach across Acosta’s body to grab the microphone from him as he was asking questions from the president.
+During that exchange, an intern at the White House attempted to reach across Acosta’s body to grab the microphone from him as he was asking questions of the president.
 Their arms bumped during that reach.

-The White House later released doctored video that sped up the motion of Acosta’s arm during the interaction with the intern, making it seem as though he had made a “chopping” action when in fact it had appeared to be more accidental than that.
+The White House later released an allegedly doctored video that sped up the motion of Acosta’s arm during the interaction with the intern, making it seem as though he had made a “chopping” action when in fact it had appeared to be more accidental than that.
 The administration had tried to justify barring Acosta by saying he had put his hands on the intern in an inappropriate way.

 Unknown to many, the press credentialing process at the White House is not actually done by the executive department itself.
-Rather, the process is threefold, and doesn’t require the president or anyone in their administration to approve of a reporter to cover them, according to reporting from Foreign Policy.
+Rather, the process is threefold and doesn’t require the president or anyone in their administration to approve of a reporter to cover them, according to reporting from Foreign Policy.

 First, a reporter must get credentialed for a congressional press pass by the Standing Committee of Correspondents.
 After that, they must demonstrate they work for a publication whose “principal business is the daily dissemination of original news and opinion of interest to a broad segment of the public,” and that they do not represent any organization that is an interest or lobbyist group in Washington.
 Finally, they must pass a Secret Service background check.